 The National Bank of Czechoslovakia (later the State Bank of Czechoslovakia) was a founding member of the BIS.
 On the division of the Czech and Slovak Federal Republic, the membership quota was divided between the successor central banks – the CNB and the NBS.

 The CNB Governor attends regular meeting of BIS member states’ governors.
-The CNB is also represented at the annual meeting of Vice-Governors and the meeting of the Working Party on Monetary Policy in Central and Eastern Europe.
+The CNB is also represented at the annual meeting of Deputy Governors and the meeting of the Working Party on Monetary Policy in Central and Eastern Europe.
 The CNB is actively involved in the activities of the Basel Consultative Group (BCG), which is part of the BCBS.

 The CNB also has a representative in the FSB Regional Consultative Group for Europe.